Will Smith (The Fresh Prince of Bel-Air)

-William "Will" Smith, a fictionalized version of actor and rapper Will Smith, is the main character of the 1990–1996 NBC television sitcom The Fresh Prince of Bel-Air and the 2022 Peacock television drama Bel-Air.
+William Smith, a fictionalized version of actor and rapper Will Smith, is the main character of the 1990–1996 NBC television sitcom The Fresh Prince of Bel-Air and the 2022 Peacock television drama Bel-Air.
 The character was played by Smith himself in the original series and by Jabari Banks in the remake.

 Concept and characteristics

 The character of Will Smith is loosely based on Smith's life and of Warner Bros. executive Benny Medina.
 In the show, "Will" is short for William, not Willard.

 The show's premise, outlined in the opening theme, is that Will is a street-smart and laid-back West Philadelphia teenager who gets in a fight with gang members and is sent by his mother to live with his wealthy aunt and uncle in Bel-Air, an affluent neighborhood of Los Angeles.